 Estimations

-The STS regulations explicitly permit the use of statistical estimation procedures.
-For example, these may be used for item or unit non-response, grossing of sample results to the level of the frame population or to adjust results from surveys or administrative sources where the frame population does not match sufficiently the target population or the variables collected are not sufficiently close to those required.
+The EBS Regulation explicitly permit the use of statistical estimation procedures.
+For example, these may be used for item or unit non-response, grossing of sample results to the level of the frame population or to adjust results from surveys or administrative sources where the frame population does not match sufficiently the target population or where the variables collected are not sufficiently close to those required.
 Hence, this need for estimation may arise because of non-response or because the statistical authority has chosen not to collect directly the information required.

 18.2.
 Frequency of data collection